the-mac/TheBoardLibrary/README.md

 			 (<a href="http://en.wikipedia.org/wiki/Portable_Game_Notation">pgn</a>).<br><br>

 TheBoardLibrary is fun to be a part of as an experienced developer and a great starter application for those that are blooming Android Developers.
 If you are unsure whether you're ready for an Android project of this scale, take a look at the <b><a href="http://cse.spsu.edu/cslab/tutors/android.htm">Android Network Tutorial</a></b> to get acquainted with Android in general, and if that was easy take a look at <b><a href="https://developer.android.com/training/basics/firstapp/index.html?hl=it">Building Your First App</a></b> from the <a href="https://developer.android.com">Android Developer Site</a>.
 After litmus testing your strength in Android, you should be able to start running the Knighted Sample Project linked below (in the Getting Started section).

+Also, the library runs on Android 2.2 (Level 8), or Froyo for all you snack lovers out there.
+So please make sure when building your own version of the library to have that SDK (2.2) installed in your Android SDK Manager.

 If you have any further questions or want to see more sample code, please refer to our [FAQ](https://github.com/the-mac/TheBoardLibrary/wiki/Frequently-Asked-Questions) page.